Judge-Paul/coverwrite-ai/client/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-# JobWriteAI
+# CoverWriteAi

-JobWriteAI is a website that leverages the power of AI and GPT-3 technology to help job seekers create professional and personalized cover letters in a matter of minutes.
+CoverWriteAI is a website that leverages the power of AI and GPT-3 technology to help job seekers create professional and personalized cover letters in a matter of minutes.
 Our platform is designed to simplify the job application process and help you stand out from the crowd by generating custom cover letters that match your experience and qualifications.

 ## Installation